hphelion/documentation/hz.gettingstarted.md

 * [Create a router](#Createarouter)
 * [Connect your network](#Connectyournetwork)

-**Note**: A default configuration comes with HP Cloud compute activation and includes:
+**Note**: A default configuration comes with HP Public Cloud compute activation and includes:

 * A network
 * A subnet